 - Make a list of the top five places you want to travel to in the world.
 Do any of them have dark histories?

 “Bending too fixedly over hideousness, one feels queerly drawn.”George Steiner, French-American writer

 - What do we know?

-- The final episode of Chernobyl aired on Sky Atlantic on Monday night.
-Since the show premiered in early May, booking the visit the site of the 1986 nuclear disaster have risen by 40%.
+- Since the series Chernobyl in May, bookings to visit the site of the 1986 nuclear disaster have risen by 40%.

 - What do we not know?

 - If dark tourism is even a helpful term to use.
 The term was first coined in the 1990s.